Inflation, electroweak phase transition, and Higgs searches at the LHC in the two-Higgs-doublet model: Inflation and relevant constraints at low energy

 \subsection{Numerical calculations}

-To perform the inflation condition, we need run the quartic couplings from electroweak scale to unitarity scale $\mu_U = min(1/\xi_1, 1/\xi_2)$.
-In the following discussions, $\lambda_i$ denotes the quartic coupling at electroweak scale, and the corresponding quartic coupling at unitarity scale is expressed by $\bar{\lambda}_i$.
 We take the light CP-even Higgs boson $h$ as the SM-like Higgs, $m_h=125$ GeV.
 The experimental data of $b \to s\gamma$ imposes stringent bound on the charged Higgs mass of the type-II 2HDM, $m_{H^{\pm}} > 570$ GeV \cite{bsr570-exp,bsr570-th}.
 In the type-I model the bound of $b \to s\gamma$ can be sizably alleviated, and we take $m_{H^{\pm}} > 80$ GeV considering the constraints from search for Higgs at the LEP collider.
 The other key parameters are scanned over in the following ranges:

+To perform the inflation condition, we run $\lambda_i$ and $m_{ij}$ from the electroweak scale to unitarity scale $\mu_U = min(1/\xi_1, 1/\xi_2)$ via the two-loop renormalization group (RG) equations, which is implemented by $\textsf{2HDME}$ \cite{2hdme}.
+The theory is only well defined up to the scale $\mu_U = min(1/\xi_1, 1/\xi_2)$ at which unitarity is violated by the $WW$ scattering processes with exchange of graviton \cite{uv-1,uv-2,1310.7410,0903.0355,0912.5463,1002.2995,1008.5157,1403.3219,1404.4627}.
+Therefore, additional new physics should be introduced at the unitarity scale $\mu_U$ to restore unitarity, which is beyond the scope of this paper.
+The new physics is generally assumed to not significantly affect the discussions in the previous section, but it is likely to affect the running of the relevant parameters above $\mu_U$ \cite{1105.2284}.
+Due to uncertainties from new physics above $\mu_U$, the running of the parameters during inflation cannot be reliably calculated \cite{run-uv-1,run-uv-2,run-uv-3,run-uv-4}.
+Therefore, the running of the parameters above the unitarity scale $\mu_U$ are omitted, see e.g. \cite{infla-inert1,infla-g2hdm}.